 Interestingly, there was a long standing urban myth that the real Mike Dawson, who worked at Cyberdreams and gave his likeness and name to the main protagonist, went insane due to the intense pressure of designing the game.. ..the actual truth is a little less dramatic.
 Mike left Cyberdreams following the game’s release in order to write for television, which he did until the late 1990’s.
 He has since moved into teaching, and has developed and taught courses for UCLA and The Digital Media Academy at Stanford University, details of which can be found on his website.

-CyberDreams continued until early 1997, releasing titles like the acclaimed ‘I Have No Mouth, and I Must Scream’ and ‘Darkseed II’, which again featured the protagonist Mike Dawson, though his namesake had little to do with this game.
+CyberDreams continued until early 1997, releasing titles like the acclaimed ‘I Have No Mouth, and I Must Scream’ and ‘Darkseed II’, the later of which again featured the protagonist Mike Dawson.
 Patrick Ketchum, who had previously founded Datasoft, founded Cyberdreams in 1990.
-In 1995 an “internal shake-up” took place by which the investors removed management and installed a “turnaround management team” aimed to transition it to 3rd party publishing.
+In 1995 an “internal shake-up” took place by which the investors removed management and installed a “turnaround management team” aimed at transitioning it to 3rd party publishing.
 At this point Ketchum left the company and started a career as photographer.. ..the company was defunct less than two years later.